MicrosoftDocs/microsoft-salescopilot-docs/articles/recent-communications.md

 1. Go to the **Recent communications** card.

-    By default, the card shows one previous email thread and one Teams meeting related to the first external contact, if any existed in the last 30 days.
+    By default, the card shows the most recent email thread and Teams meeting involving the first external contact, if any existed in the last 30 days.
 To see up to three email threads and three Teams meetings in the last 30 days, select **See all**.

     `image with see all button`